Gaius-Augustus/BRAKER/README.md

 ### --UTR=on

 Generate UTR training examples for AUGUSTUS from RNA-Seq coverage information, train AUGUSTUS UTR parameters and predict genes with AUGUSTUS and UTRs, including coverage information for RNA-Seq as evidence.
-This flag only works if --softmasking is also enabled, and if the only extrinsic evidence provided are bam files.
+This flag only works if --softmasking is also enabled, and if the only extrinsic evidence provided are bam files.  *This is an experimental feature!*

 ### --stranded=+,-,.,...

 If `--UTR=on` is enabled, strand-separated bam-files can be provided with `--bam=plus.bam,minus.bam`.
 In that case, `--stranded=...` should hold the strands of the bam files (`+` for plus strand, `-` for minus strand, `.` for unstranded).
-Note that unstranded data will be used in the gene prediction step, only, if the parameter `--stranded=...` is set.
+Note that unstranded data will be used in the gene prediction step, only, if the parameter `--stranded=...` is set. *This is an experimental feature!*

 ### --makehub --email=your@mail.de